amarghosh/rubiks-cube/README.md

 # Rubiks Cube
-This is an android app for playing with Rubiks cube.
-It uses OpenGL for drawing and animating the cube.
-Planned features include:
+This is an android app for playing with Rubiks cube and its various derivatives like Rubiks revenge (4x4x4), Professor's cube (5x5x5), and other random permutations like 2x3x4.
+Main features are listed below.
+Not that all of these are implemented; some are work in progress and few others are wishlist.
   - Basic functionalities
-    - [x] Rotate the cube as a whole to see the overall state
+    - [x] Control the cube by touching/swiping on its faces
-    - [x] Rotate individual faces (using dedicated buttons)
+    - [x] Rotate the cube as a whole, rotate individual faces
+    - [x] Handle cuboid puzzles like 2x3x4, apart from the regular NxNxN cubes
+    - [x] Start a new game where cube is scrambled N times
     - [x] Undo moves
     - [x] Detect if the cube is solved yet
-    - [x] Control the cube by touching/swiping on its faces
+    - [x] If user gives up, reveal the solution (retraces the original moves in reverse order)
+        - Partially done.
+User should be able to go through the steps one by one.
     - [ ] Publish beta version on Play store
   - Algorithms
-    - Add a page to show basic algorithms
+    - [ ] Add a page to show basic algorithms
-    - Apply an algo on the current cube
+    - [ ] Apply an algo on the current cube
-    - Support user defined algorithms
+    - [ ] Support user defined algorithms
   - Solve cubes programmatically
-    - [x] Solve a scrambled 3x3 cube
     - [ ] Let the user specify the state of a scrambled cube
+    - [x] Solve a scrambled 3x3x3 cube (UI not available as of now)
-    - [ ] Read cube colors using the camera
+    - [ ] Read cube colors using the camera!
     - [ ] User should be able to trace through the steps
-    - [ ] Handle non-standard cubes (deviations from the default color scheme)
     - Higher order cubes use the logic of 3x3 cube.
 Current solution is not reusable.
-  - Bigger cubes like rubik's revenge etc
-    - The code support bigger cubes, but needs more testing
-    - And I am not familiar with cubes bigger than 4x4 in real life
-  - How about skewed puzzles like 3x3x2 etc?
-    - Current code does not support them